 Another message box will appear with:

-"No Census Abstracts are in the data base.
 Use the New or Import option to create an abstract."

 Click the [OK] button.